-Disability grant: Permanent total or partial incapacity and the payment of any contributions.
+Disability grant: Must be assessed with a permanent total or partial incapacity for work and have paid at least one contribution.
 The insured must be assessed as permanently disabled by a hospital designated by the Bureau of National Health Insurance.